mathesar-foundation/mathesar-wiki/community/mentoring/mentor-guide.md

 You should:
 - track draft proposals and review status in our [our internal spreadsheet](https://docs.google.com/spreadsheets/d/1FSahyG8f6pkWj_hv7oMi6g49ANIpKJWDVtUS-Qwz0ZQ/)
-- ask applicants to submit proposals through the Google Summer of Code website so that we can keep track of them.
+- ask applicants to submit draft proposals directly to you via Matrix and add them to the spreadsheet when you get them.
 - review proposals in 1-2 days if possible.
 - ask for review from other team members if you think it would be useful.